spacemeshos/go-spacemesh/README.md

 4. Use the CLI wallet to check your coinbase account balance and to transact

-#### Joining Spacemesh ([TweedleDee](https://testnet.spacemesh.io/#/?id=what-is-spacemesh-01-tweedledee)) Testnet (net id 118)
+#### Joining Spacemesh ([TweedleDee](https://testnet.spacemesh.io/#/?id=what-is-spacemesh-01-tweedledee)) Testnet (net id 123)
-1. Build go-spacemesh source code from this github release: [go-spacemesh 0.1.14](https://github.com/spacemeshos/go-spacemesh/releases/tag/v0.1.14).
+Download the pre-compiled binaries from this github release: [go-spacemesh 0.1.22](https://github.com/spacemeshos/go-spacemesh/releases/tag/v0.1.22) (or you can compile `go-spacemesh` yourself, from source, using that release tag).
+Use the `config.json` file linked there to join the testnet.

-2. Follow the instructions on how to join a testnet with mining (above) and use [TweedleDee net id 118 config file](https://raw.githubusercontent.com/spacemeshos/smapp/v0.1.1/desktop/config.json) as your node's config file.
+Note that you must download (or build) precisely this version of `go-spacemesh` in order to join the testnet.
+Older versions of the code may be incompatible with this testnet.

 ---